 Corporate Social Responsibility

 Your Company has constituted a Corporate Social Responsibility (CSR) Committee inaccordance with Section 135 of the Companies Act 2013.
 The CSR policy has been devised onthe basis of the recommendations made by the CSR Committee.
-The composition of the CSRCommittee the CSR policy of the Company details about the development and implementationof the CSR policy and initiatives taken by the Company during the year as required under theCompanies (Corporate Social Responsibility Policy) Rules 2014 have been annexed tothis report (Annexure VII).
+The composition of the CSRCommittee the CSR policy of the Company details about the development and implementationof the policy and initiatives taken by the Company during the year as required under theCompanies (Corporate Social Responsibility Policy) Rules 2014 as amended have beenannexed to this report (Annexure V).

 Business Responsibility Report

-Your Company in accordance with the provisions of Regulation 34(2)(f) of the ListingRegulations has prepared a Business Responsibility Report for the year 2016-17.
-TheBusiness Responsibility Report describes the initiatives taken by the Company fromenvironmental social and governance perspective.
-The Business Responsibility Report hasbeen annexed to this report (Annexure VIII) and forms a part of the Directors'Report.
+Your Company in accordance with the provisions of Regulation 34(2)(f) of the ListingRegulations has prepared a Business Responsibility Report for the year 2020-21.
+TheBusiness Responsibility Report describes the initiatives taken by the Company from theenvironmental social and governance perspective.
+The Business Responsibility Report hasbeen annexed to this report (Annexure VI) and forms a part of the Director's Report.

 Particulars of Contracts or Arrangements with Related Parties

 Your Company has entered into contracts or arrangements with its related parties.
-Therelated-party transactions are disclosed in the financial statements for the year endedMarch 31 2017.
-There have been no material-related party transactions as per Section188(1) of the Companies Act 2013 and as per Regulation 23 of the Listing Regulations andthe required disclosures of information in Form AOC-2 in terms of Section 188 of the CompaniesAct 2013 read with Rule 8(2) of the Companies (Accounts) Rules 2014 areannexed to this report (Annexure IX).
+Therelated-party transactions are disclosed in the financial statements for the year endedMarch 31 2021.
+There have been no material-related party transactions as per Section188(1) of the Companies Act 2013 and as per Regulation 23 of the Listing Regulations.
+Therequired disclosures of information in Form AOC-2 in terms of Section 188 of the CompaniesAct 2013 read with Rule 8(2) of the Companies (Accounts) Rules 2014 are annexed to thisreport (Annexure VII).

 Policy on Prohibition Prevention and Redressal of Sexual Harassment

 Your Company has formulated a Policy on Prohibition Prevention and Redressal of SexualHarassment of Women at Workplace in accordance with The Sexual Harassment of Women atWorkplace (Prohibition Prevention and Redressal) Act 2013.
-The Company has constitutedseparately for all the branches "Internal Committee" for prevention andredressal of sexual harassment at the workplaceseparately for all the branches.
+The Company has constitutedan Internal Committee for prevention and redressal of sexual harassment at the workplaceseparately for all the branches.
 The Company has not received any complaint during thefinancial year ended March 31 2021.
 The disclosures in relation The Sexual Harassment ofWomen at Workplace (Prohibition Prevention and Redressal) Act 2013 have also been madein the Corporate Governance Report.